 Wire Transfer vs Bank Transfer: What’s the Difference?

-Banks act as a go-between for sender and recipient, so there is no need for linking two bank accounts.
+When paying via wire transfer, a bank or a financial institution acts as a middleman.
+A bank receives the money from the sender.
+Banks act as a go-between for sender and recipient, so there is no need to link two bank accounts.
 Banks instead verify that you have the funds for the transfer.
 Your bank will then use the SWIFT system to send information about the transfer to your recipient’s bank, telling it to credit the recipient’s account.

 Another form of electronic payment is a bank account transfer, which transfers money directly between bank accounts.
 One of the most familiar and common forms of domestic bank transfers is the ACH (Automated Clearing House).
 ACH is a network of banks and other financial institutions that transfers funds between them.
 In general, they operate via online or electronic payments and are named after the networks they utilize.